hinto-janai/festival/daemon/mdbook/src/common-objects/album.md

 # Album

 #### 🟡 Incomplete
-This API may have [additions](../api-stability/marker.md) in the future.
+This API's output may have [additions](../api-stability/marker.md) in the future.

 ---